Loading…

 Planning tip

-When to go, May to October for open valley roads; the Khaplu valley is green and mild in summer, with the palace at its most atmospheric in the soft light of early morning and evening.
+Best Time to Visit, May to October for open valley roads; the Khaplu valley is green and mild in summer, with the palace at its most atmospheric in the soft light of early morning and evening.

 Getting there, Roughly 100 km from Skardu (about three hours) along the Shyok River, a scenic drive into upper Baltistan through smaller villages and orchards.